 - Preferred input mode when invoked using Win + C

 Lastly, Cortana is not linked with the same Microsoft account as your PC.
-You can connect any account, and get a different experience.
+You can connect to any account, and get a different experience.
 However, it is still part of the core OS as you cannot uninstall it.

 2] Windows Search improvements

 When you click on the search box or use Win + S, you get the enhanced search box, which offers two features upfront.
 Quick access to Top apps and quick searches.
-The later include weather, news, market, and so on.
+The latter include weather, news, market, and so on.
 Some of the features still aren’t showing up, and Microsoft needs to flip the switch, i.e., it is still rolling out.
 While the framework is ready, you may not see all of them right away.

 Along with this, the search experience also includes: